emrgnt-cmplxty/fermi/docs/0.old/contracts/debug-locally.md

 ### State Records {#state-records}

-Every state stored on the Axion Blockchain including contract code, contract states, accounts, and access keys is in the form of state records.
+Every state stored on the Fermi Blockchain including contract code, contract states, accounts, and access keys is in the form of state records.
 To run a node having an equivalent state as a `testnet`/`mainnet` node you need to apply the same state records as `testnet`/`mainnet`.
 You don't need to apply all states, which can be many gigabytes, but only those contract code/state and account keys that were used in the transaction.
 Once you have these state records you can apply them by either placing them in the `"records"` section of genesis _before_ starting the sandbox or use `sandbox_patch_state` RPC to add them dynamically _after_ starting the sandbox.
 Let's see how these state records can be obtained:

 **Contract code:**